xcore/sw_foc_motor_control/module_foc_pwm/doc/overview.rst

 WARNING: Each motor manufacturer may use their own definition for spin direction.

-It currently has the following specification:-
+This PWM module currently has the following specification:-

   * Maximum loop frequency: 360 kHz if using a reference frequency of 100 MHz (inner PWM loop requires 276 cycles)
   * PWM duty cycle: 4096 cycles, (allows 2048 different voltages)